pvcraven/networking-class/source/02_introduction/introduction.rst

 OSI is a *conceptual* model.
 There isn't a specific "implementation" of any layer specified by this model.
-What the OSI model does is help when you talk to other people about networking, or when you want to break apart a complex networking problem into smaller logical parts.
+What the OSI model does is help whith, is when you talk to other people about networking.
+It also helps when
+you want to break apart a complex networking problem into smaller logical parts.
 You know when you talk about the "east-side" of your town?
 Exactly what fits into that definition is a little fuzzy and can change a bit over time, but the